 To enjoy a comfortable future, investing is absolutely essential for most people.

-You have many ways to invest — from very safe choices such as CDs and money market accounts to medium-risk options such as corporate bonds, and even higher-risk picks such as growth stocks, S&P 500 index funds and REITs.
+Regardless of the overall climate, you have many ways to invest — from very safe choices such as CDs and money market accounts to medium-risk options such as corporate bonds, and even higher-risk picks such as stock index funds.
 That’s great news, because it means you can find investments that offer a variety of returns and fit your risk profile.
-It also means that you can combine investments to create a well-rounded and diverse – that is, safer – portfolio.
+It also means that you can combine investments to create a well-rounded and diversified – that is, safer – portfolio.

 What to consider

 Those with stronger stomachs and workers still accumulating a retirement nest egg are likely to fare better with riskier portfolios, as long as they diversify.
-Be prepared to do your homework and shop around for the types of accounts that fit both your short- and long-term goals.
+A longer time horizon allows you to ride out the volatility of stocks and take advantage of their potentially higher return, for example.
+Be prepared to do your homework and shop around for the types of accounts and investments that fit both your short- and long-term goals.

 If you’re looking to grow your wealth, you can opt for lower-risk investments that pay a modest return or you can take on more risk and aim for a higher return.
+Or you can do both and take a balanced approach, having absolutely safe money now while still giving yourself the opportunity for growth over the long term.
 Below are a range of investments with varying levels of risk and potential return.